-Once your patient has successfully completed a 4 to 6-week trial of the Peli Lens, we recommend moving to the best option for long-term use: permanent prisms.
+Once your patient has successfully completed a 4 to 6-week trial of the Peli Lens, we recommend moving to the best option for long-term use: full-power prisms.

-While we can embed Peli Lens peripheral prisms into nearly any lens, we recommend either Chemistrie-style magnetic clips-ons or our Single Lens Attached by Magnets (SLAM) device.
-Read more below about each option.
+While we can embed Peli Lens peripheral prisms into nearly any lens, we recommend our Single Lens Attached by Magnets (SLAM) device.

 SLAM: Single Lens Attached by Magnets

-Chadwick’s SLAM solution affixes to your patient’s existing glasses via three small magnets embedded on the side of the lens.
+Chadwick’s Peli Lens using SLAM technology solution affixes to your patient’s existing glasses via 2 or 3 small magnets embedded on the side of the lens.